 You're getting a machine that's always been a favorite with users who don't mind going over the seemingly magical cut-off price of $1000.
 While listing at over $2799, you can get the newer model for $1599 on sale, putting it at either the upper end of mid-priced equipment or the lower end of high-priced ellipticals.

 Features on the Sole E35 elliptical's new model include:

 Trainers immediately point out in their Sole E35 elliptical reviews that the new version continues to out-perform similarly priced machines by other manufacturers.
 The smooth, quiet ride that won't disturb the neighbors or interfere with your enjoyment of your MP3 is noticed in particular.

 Consumer reviews by in-home users noted that it is easy to assemble in just a few hours.
 They attributed this to the precision design and engineering, with every high quality part a perfect fit, right down to the bolts.
 A few people compared its performance to that of higher priced home models, giving it a favorable review for the same fluid movement for hundreds of dollars less.

-The 2016 redesign introduced Bluetooth technology to the E35 and some of the ellipticals, which allows you to sync your workout data to either Sole's own app or some other popular fitness apps such as Apple Health and FitBit.
+The recent redesign introduced Bluetooth technology to the E35 and some of the other ellipticals, which allows you to sync your workout data to either Sole's own app or some other popular fitness apps such as Apple Health and FitBit.
 This helps them compete better with NordicTrack, a brand known for having the latest technology built into their machines.

 While you're considering the Sole E35 elliptical take a look at the slightly more expensive E55 model, which offers a larger display and a much more compact frame.
 It's perfect for those with space constraints.